 The emission current is the value of the electron beam's high-voltage dc current.
 Emission current control provides the only means if varying total beam power during a run, as the acceleration voltage value must be kept constant to ensure correct beam positioning.
 However, this value is not controlled directly but rather by varying the lower-voltage ac current supplied to the gun's filament by the e-beam power supply.
-The value of this current, which is termed the gun current or the filament current, is set via the e-beam power supply's gun control circuit.
-Even if you are adjusting the filament current, an emission current readout should be available on either the HV control panel or the gun control panel of the e-beam power supply.
+The value of this current, which is termed the gun current or the filament current, is set via the EBC, which displays a readout of emission current.
+For instructions on adjusting the emission current, asee the EBC manual.